samal-rasmussen/smolrpc/readme.md

 Uses Zod for runtime typechecking.
 No other dependencies.

-Inspired by tRPC (https://trpc.io/), ts-rest (https://ts-rest.com/), and Zodios (https://www.zodios.org/).
+Inspired by the typesafe Typescript apis as done by tRPC (https://trpc.io/), ts-rest (https://ts-rest.com/), and Zodios (https://www.zodios.org/).
+And by the WebSocket api as done by Sockette (https://github.com/lukeed/sockette).

 You define the api in one place and import and use the same api types on both the server and the client.